gpuweb/WSL/Spec/source/index.rst

 #.
 If there is a default, check that there is at least one value in that type which is not covered by the cases
 #.
 Else check that for all values in that type, there is one case that covers it
 #.
 Check that the body of each case (and default) is well-typed when treating them as blocks
 #.
+Check that the behaviours of the last such body does not include Fallthrough
+#.
 Make a set of behaviours that is the union of the behaviours of all of these bodies
 #.
 Check that this set contains neither Nothing, nor a Return of a pointer type, nor a Return of an array reference type
 #.
 Remove Break and Fallthrough from this set (if they are in it) and add Nothing